 The only way to capture those momentary markets is to develop extremely well-attuned sense-detecting mechanisms that enable a brand to identify consumer need before the competition —and sometimes before consumers themselves.

 Shining a light on future success Technology experimentation is critical to this, and brands should be exploring every possible tool in the digital toolbox, including new and upcoming options.

 Specifically, that means understanding how distributed ledgers, AI, extended reality and quantum computing (the so-called “DARQ” technologies) are going to fundamentally change what consumer brands do, and how they do it.
 The good news is that almost nine in 10 industry executives say they’re already experimenting with at least one of these technologies.

 It’s also essential to rethink enterprise security for a world in which ecosystems of partner organizations are increasingly critical.
 Ecosystems enable consumer goods companies to innovate far more effectively than they can by themselves.
 But the extent of data sharing this relies on means companies must double down on data security — not just for their own organizations but also for the whole ecosystem.

 As we race headlong into the post-digital era, hyper-personalized and instantaneous digital experiences will increasingly determine competitive advantage for consumer goods brands to deliver relevance at scale.
 That’s why forward-looking companies are rethinking innovation in the workplace, in business models, and in ecosystem partnerships.
 They’re using it as a lever to push their brands to new heights of in-the-moment consumer relevance.

-Laura Gurski is senior managing director, global lead of the Consumer Goods & Servicespractice at Accenture.
+About the Author Laura Gurski is senior managing director, global lead of the Consumer Goods & Servicespractice at Accenture.